 - Outstanding Contributor: Contributions in class reflect exceptional preparation.
 Ideas offered are always substantive; provide one or more significant insights as well as direction for the class.
 Challenges are well substantiated and persuasively presented.
 If this person were not a member of the class, the quality of discussion would be diminished markedly.
 Grade: 50 points - Good Contributor: Contributions in class reflect thorough preparation.
 Ideas offered are usually substantive; provide useful insights and sometimes direction for the class.
 Challenges are well substantiated and often persuasive.
 If this person were not a member of the class, the quality of discussion would be diminished.
 Grade: 40 points - Adequate Contributor: Contributions in class reflect satisfactory preparation.
 Ideas offered are sometimes substantive, provide generally useful insights, but seldom offer a new direction for the discussion.
-Challenges are sometimes presented, fairly wellsubstantiated, and are occasionally persuasive.
+Challenges are sometimes presented, fairly well-substantiated, and are occasionally persuasive.
 If this person were not a member of the class, the quality of discussion would be diminished somewhat.
 Grade: 30 points - Non-Participant: This person says little or nothing in class.
 Hence, there is not an adequate basis for evaluation.
 If this person were not a member of the class, the quality of the discussion would not be changed.
-Grade: 10 points - Unsatisfactory Contributor: Contributions in class reflect inadequate preparation.
-Ideas offered are seldom substantive, provide few if any insights, and never a constructive direction for the class.
-Integrative comments and effective challenges are absent.
-If this person were not a member of the class, valuable airtime would be saved.
-Grade: 0 point
+Grade: 10 points

-Note: Adapted from USC Equity-minded Syllabus Workshop and Dr. Caserta at the IE Business School (source: Caserta, 2013 - Quantitative Methods - Syllabus).
+&lt;sup>1 Note: Adapted from USC Equity-minded Syllabus Workshop and Dr. Caserta at the IE Business School (source: Caserta, 2013 - Quantitative Methods - Syllabus).
 In turn, these guidelines have been learned from someone else.
 Although the original attribution for the guidelines has been lost, they continue to be so useful to so many.